Housing in Vienna

 Vienna, the capital city and a federal state of Austria, has several types of housing arrangements.

 The First World War exacerbated a pre-existing housing shortage within Vienna and contributed to a housing crisis.
 The Imperial government passed war-time measures such as rent controls and eviction regulations to protect tenants during the war.
 These temporary measures were maintained after the war, with the protections expanded and made permanent in 1922.

 During the "Red Vienna" period from 1919 to 1934, the Social Democratic Workers' Party of Austria (SDAPÖ) controlled City Council and oversaw Vienna's ascension to the status of a federal state in 1922.
 With the city's newfound autonomy, the SDAPÖ undertook large construction efforts to provide mixed-income public housing provisions for the city.
-The heavy expansion of city-owned housing during this Red Vienna period is frequently cited as the "Vienna model" of social housing.

 Vienna today maintains some of the largest quantity of social housing and subsidised housing stock of any European city, in addition to having some of Europe's lowest median rents.
 A majority of Viennese residents reside in social housing, including city-owned housing, housing cooperatives, and nonprofit housing.
 Additionally, rent controls apply to 77% of private rentals.